Multi-ring images of thin accretion disk of a regular naked compact object: Multi-ring images

-From the plots one can notice several relevant features in the optical appearance of this SV object.
-A general comment looking at the different panels from the figures is that a given mode $m$ may have associated more than one light ring, and moreover they can be overlapped with each other.
+From the plots \ref{fig:accmod1}, \ref{fig:accmod2} and \ref{fig:accmod3} one can notice several new features in the optical appearance of this SV object as compared to the Schwarzschild black hole.
+A general comment looking at the different panels from the figures is that a given mode $m$ may have associated more than one photon ring, and moreover they can be overlapped with each other.
 The net effect is that, in the images of the three emission profiles above, a maximum of up to eight rings (i.e. two of them are the usual ones associated to the lower-order modes, while the other six are genuine higher-order rings) can be separately seen, though this is only possible when the starting surface of the emission (given by the inner edge of the disk) is pushed to sufficiently far away distances (as in the example of Fig. \ref{fig:cut}, or in the more physical one of the $r_{ie}=r_{ISCO}$ in the top left panel in all figures below), with a sub-dominant influence on the choice of the decay of the emission (i.e., on the three models above).
-As $r_{ie}$ gets closer to the center of the object, the direct emission can (and actually does) superimpose with one or more of such rings\footnote{Note that one can always split these contributions by viewing the distribution of the observed intensity rather than the full image, since in the former one clearly differentiates the peaks associated to every ring, see Fig. \ref{fig:Iob} for an example of this.} to yield fewer but wider rings.
+As $r_{ie}$ gets closer to the center of the object, the direct emission can (and actually does) superimpose with one or more of such rings\footnote{Note that one can always split these contributions by viewing the distribution of the observed intensity rather than the full image, since in the former one clearly differentiates the peaks associated to every ring, see Fig. \ref{fig:Iob} for an example of this.
+Furthermore, adding more modes to the ray-tracing would result in additional peaks appearing at random locations due to the gravitational redshift, but their contributions to the total luminosity of the object can be utterly neglected due to their very reduced height.} to yield fewer but wider rings.
 Moreover, while their location is almost unchanging irrespective of the location of $r_{ie}$, their luminosity can be significantly boosted depending on the degree of superimposition with the direct emission.
 Indeed, the choice of the emission profile plays the role of redistributing the luminosity of the direct contribution over those of the lower and higher-order rings in such a way that the smoother the decay, the greater effect on this redistribution.
 One can easily appreciate it when going from Fig. \ref{fig:accmod1} (cubic decay of Eq.(\ref{eq:I1})) to Fig. \ref{fig:accmod2} (quadratic decay of model (\ref{eq:I2})), where the luminosity of the lower and higher-order rings of the latter is much more pronounced than in the former due to the larger spread of the luminosity of the direct contribution.
 This effect is strongly exaggerated in the model (\ref{eq:I3}) depicted in Fig. \ref{fig:accmod3}, where the larger spread of the emission profile infuses all the higher-order rings with additional luminosity at all choices of $r_{ie}$.